fif3x/Libre-Terminal/README.md

 # Libre-Terminal

-Free and Open Source Software (FOSS) written by @fif3x
+Free and Open Source Software (FOSS) written mostly by @fif3x

 Some pieces of code have been given by @hlelo101, so shoutout to him